You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Schedule Content

 Next, you will be asked to schedule the course content.
-The three options are outlined in this section.
+There are three options: Keep assignments open for the duration of class (1), Set dates (2), and Use tollgate approach (3).
+These options are explained in detail below.
 Please note, you must select one of the following three scheduling options.

 Set dates